mwoloszyn/mwlap/README.md

 - Compilation to two separate PDF files (*-scr.pdf and *-prn.pdf) is easily done by invoking:
    - make

--If you need only 'screen' or 'printout' version you may use
+- If you need only 'screen' or 'printout' version you may use
    - make scr
    - make prn
    - or simply run pdflatex on *-scr.tex or *-prn.tex.